-Complete the first several questions on Schedule C. Ministers should list code 541990 on line B, since for many years this was the code the IRS used in a clergy tax illustration in Publication 517.
+Complete the first several questions on Schedule C. Ministers should list code 541990 on Line B, since for many years this was the code the IRS used in a clergy tax illustration in IRS Publication 517.
 Some ministers who report their church compensation as self-employed point to this code as proof that ministers serving local churches can report as self-employed.
 This is not so.
 This code applies to the incidental self-employment activities of ministers who report their church salaries as employees.
-It also applies to those few ministers who are self-employed, such as traveling evangelists.
+It also applies to those few ministers who are self-employed, such as some traveling evangelists.

-Step 2: Income (lines 1-7)
+Step 2: Income (Lines 1-7)

-Report on line 1 your gross income from your self-employment activity.
+Report on Line 1 your gross income from your self-employment activity.
 Include all amounts reported to you on Form 1099-NEC.
-If you received more than \$600 through an electronic payment system, then you may receive a Form 1099-K. Such payments may have come through credit card payments or other forms of third party electronic payments.
-In the past such payments were not reported unless they were \$20,000 or more to one recipient.
-For 2022, the filing limit has been lowered to \$600 or more.
+If you received more than \$20,000 and more than 200 transactions through an electronic payment system in 2023, then you will receive a Form 1099-K. Such payments may have come through credit card payments or other forms of third-party electronic payments.
 Even if the payments do not represent taxable income, they must be reported on your tax return.
 If they do not represent taxable income, then a corresponding deduction may be claimed against the income with a statement included in the tax return.
 If these amounts are simply omitted from your return, then the IRS will issue a matching notice with a corresponding tax bill within one to two years.